necozita/databasion/README.md

 * timestamp

 #### Columns
-Currently column0 is reserved for key words and comments.
+Currently column0 is reserved for keywords and comments.

 If something besides a keyword is written in column0, that row is ignored and will not be used.
 This is useful if you need to edit out some data.

 #### Rows
 Row0 is another reserved space.
 If any text is written in a column (with the exception of column0), that column will be ignored.
 This is useful for editing out columns that one doesn't currently want in the database.
+Feature branches get bonus points.

 ## Roadmap